-- there was no factual requirement of impairment or incapacity; - where satisfying such a factual requirement was not required to 'fulfill' the contract; - becoming factually incapacitated is not the sort of thing a person can voluntarily do to 'fulfill' a contract; and - thus, the traditional Law substituted another notion of 'fulfilling' the contract, namely, obey your lord and baron husband.
+- there was no factual requirement of impairment or incapacity; - where satisfying such a factual requirement was not required to 'fulfill' the contract; - becoming factually incapacitated is not the sort of thing a person can voluntarily do to 'fulfill' a contract; and - thus, the traditional Law substituted another notion of 'fulfilling' the contract, namely, obey your "Lord and Baron" husband.

-In short, the coverture contract was a legalized fraud on an institutional scale, i.e., establishing legal incapacity where there is no corresponding factual incapacity.
+In short, the coverture contract was a legalized Type I injustice or 'fraud' on an institutional scale, i.e., establishing legal incapacity where there is no corresponding factual incapacity.

-To get a better sense of the fraud, suppose, for the sake of argument, there was some voluntary act by which a person could turn themselves temporarily into a person of diminished capacity.
+To get a better sense of the legalized fraud, suppose, for the sake of argument, there was some voluntary act by which a person could turn themselves temporarily into a person of diminished capacity.
 Then one might lament that anyone would want or need to make such a contract (like selling a kidney), but at least that contract would not be a legalized fraud-since the factual performance would (we assume) fulfill the factual requirements in the eyes of the law for adult incapacity and dependency.
+Moreover, the description of the Type I injustice as an institutional or legalized 'fraud' does not imply anything about the subjective intent of the legislators who codified the coverture contract or the subjective intent of the individual "Lord and Baron" husbands.
+The legislators of the time may well have considered women to be factually incapacitated, but the argument for the Type I mismatch is independent of their subjective intent.

-The same sort of Type I & II error table can be used to illustrate the mismatches between legal and factual capacity where the coverture contract involved the Type I error.
+The Type I & II error table can be used to illustrate the mismatches between legal and factual capacity where the coverture contract involved the Type I error.